BlackyDrum/chrome-dinosaur/README.md

 ## ⚠️ Notes
 - This project automatically downloads and builds SFML from source using `FetchContent`. **You do not need to install SFML manually.**
-- On Windows, all required DLLs and the `assets/` and `data/` folder are automatically copied to the output directory after building.